Chapter 6 Spatial Data and Maps

 • Similarly, without the ability to see the map at different scales, inset maps are often needed to provide context.

-Interactive maps change the game in having tools for changing scale and always being “printed” on a computer or device where the color of the background isn’t necessarily white.
-We are increasingly used to using interactive maps on our phones or other devices, and often get frustrated not being able to zoom into a static map.
+While the purpose of static maps is to communicate information all at once, as a figure in a report or a printed poster, interactive maps are about exploration, having tools for zooming in or out of an area of interest; they’re also always being “printed” on a computer or device where the color of the background isn’t necessarily white.
+We are increasingly used to using interactive maps on our phones or other devices, where we’re typically in exploratory mode, and often get frustrated not being able to zoom into a static map.
 However, as we’ll see, there are trade-offs in that interactive maps don’t provide the same level of control on symbology for what we want to put on the map, but instead depend a lot on basemaps for much of the cartographic design, generally limiting the symbology of data being mapped on top of it.

 6.9.1 Leaflet